 Vaginal discharge can vary in colour and texture throughout the menstrual cycle.
-However, if you see green discharge in your underwear that may immediately set off alarm bells.
+If you see green discharge in your underwear it may immediately set off alarm bells.

 - What Is Green Discharge?